 3.7.
 Have the policy details to be given effect by this Bill been otherwise tested or assessed in any way to ensure the Bill's provisions are workable and complete?
-NO
+YES The Public Service Commission has been consulted on the policy decisions of the disestablishment.